darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 <!-- I was hired to create a website to tell the PSC story and connect those visitors to his products.
 In the process we developed a fully functioning marketing and commerce site. -->

 #### Passing the ball
 I started talking with Max in June 2013, we kicked a few emails back and forth and identified a lot of areas where I could help.
-It was clear he wanted a website, as a place to send his Instagram followers.
-As we spoke further he started to talk about his brand new storefront his own shop and producing his own branded merchandise.
-This website would also serve as a selling channel and would be a place to increase his marketing efforts.
+He wanted to provide his Instagram followers with more information about his shop.
+He was also in talks to begin producing his own merchandise.
+He needed a website to help facilitate these two goals.

 *Place email correspondence here*